 - Bleach: pH 13

-How to use alkaline cleaning agents safelyAlkaline cleaning agents are corrosive and can cause serious injuries such as chemical burns, so they must be used with caution.
-This is especially true if you are using a strongly alkaline solution like chlorine bleach.
-Safety tips: Always follow the guidelines displayed on alkaline cleaning agents and wear protective gloves when handling alkaline solutions.
+Safety tips: Always follow the guidelines displayed on alkaline cleaning agents and wear protective gloves when handling alkaline cleaners.
 It is also important to ensure good ventilation when using alkaline cleaning agents as they can release ammonia and other toxic fumes.

 - Remove rust on metal.

 - Eliminate hard water deposits on tile and other hard surfaces.

 - Descale hard mineral deposits from kettles and coffee pots.